Professor-G/pyBIA/docs/source/Catalog Generation.rst

 Morphological Catalog
 =====================

-.. admonition:: Documentation status (last updated |today|)
-   :class: note

-   This documentation is still being written and may change frequently!

 The `catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_ module is the core of pyBIA’s morphological feature extraction and catalog-generation pipeline.
 It performs source detection, aperture photometry, and segmentation-based morphology measurements designed for training machine-learning models.
 This is all handled by the `Catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.Catalog>`_ class.

 This module combines **image segmentation** (via Astropy's ``photutils``) with **moment-based descriptors** (included in the `image_moments <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/image_moments/index.html>`_ module) to convert image data into a feature matrix containing: